leafcloudhq/documentation-rtd/docs/network/Setup-site-to-site-vpn.md

 We will cover the following topics:

 1. Choosing the technology for setting up a tunnel over the internet
-2. Setting up the tunnel
+2. Setting up the router host
-3. Configure the hosts/routers to forward traffic
+3. Setting up the tunnel
-4. Adding static routes to the default router
+4. Setting up routing
+5. Security

-### Choosing a technology for a tunnel over the internet
+### 1. Choosing a technology for a tunnel over the internet

 **Choosing a protocol**